 Thursday, May 21, 2026, 7:30 p.m.

-Venue Literaturhaus Villa Clementine, Frankfurter Straße 1, 65189 Wiesbaden
+Venue: Literaturhaus Villa Clementine, Frankfurter Straße 1, 65189 Wiesbaden

-Admission: €12 / reduced €9 plus booking fee.
-Advance tickets available from the Tourist Information Office and the Literaturhaus website.
-Box office: €15 / reduced €11
+Admission: €12.00 / reduced rate €9.00 plus advance booking fee.
+Advance tickets available at the Tourist Information Office and on the Literaturhaus website.
+Box office: €15.00 / reduced rate €11.00

 More info